Constant-velocity joint: History

-The first type of constant-velocity joint was the Double Cardan joint, which was invented by Robert Hooke in the 17th century.
-This design uses two universal joints offset by 90 degrees, which cancels out the velocity variations in each joint.
+The first type of constant-velocity joint was the Double Hooke's (Double Cardan) Joint which was invented by Robert Hooke in the 17th century.
+This design uses two universal joints connected by a shaft and offset by 90 degrees thereby cancelling out the speed variations inherent in each individual joint.

 Many other types of constant-velocity joints have been invented since then.

 Types

-Double Cardan
+Double Cardan Joint

-Double Cardan joints are similar to double Cardan shafts, except that the length of the intermediate shaft is shortened leaving only the yokes; this effectively allows the two Hooke's joints to be mounted back to back.
+Double Cardan Joints are similar to Hooke's use of two universal joints except that the length of the intermediate shaft is shortened leaving only the yokes; this effectively allows the two Hooke's joints to be mounted back to back.
 DCJs are typically used in steering columns, as they eliminate the need to correctly phase the universal joints at the ends of the intermediate shaft (IS), which eases packaging of the IS around the other components in the engine bay of the car.
 They are also used to replace Rzeppa style constant-velocity joints in applications where high articulation angles, or impulsive torque loads are common, such as the driveshafts and halfshafts of rugged four-wheel drive vehicles.

-Double Cardan joints require a centering element that will maintain equal angles between the driven and driving shafts for true constant velocity rotation.
+To be truly constant-velocity, Double Cardan joints require a centering element that will maintain equal angles between the driven and driving shafts.
 This centering device requires additional torque to accelerate the internals of the joint and does generate some additional vibration at higher speeds.